truesoulcoder/dealpig/DEVELOPMENT_PLAN.md

 1. **Feature Enhancements**:
    - ✅ Advanced search and filtering - Implemented in LeadsTable with status and email status filters
    - ✅ Custom document templates - Implemented with template selection and editing in DocumentPreview
-   - ❌ Email scheduling - Not yet implemented
+   - ✅ Email scheduling - Implemented with bulk email functionality and campaign scheduling system
    - ❌ Pipeline visualization - Not yet implemented

 2. **Technical Debt**: